 1) What is a Bankruptcy Discharge?

 Before discussing debt, let’s look at what a bankruptcy discharge does for you.
 The bankruptcy discharge releases your legal liability to repay the discharged debt.
-Therefore, if a debt is discharged or forgiven in bankruptcy, the creditor cannot attempt to collect the debt.
+Creditors cannot pursue you for debt after the debt is discharged or forgiven in a bankruptcy.
 You never have to worry about repaying a discharged debt.
 Now, let’s look at the types of debts included in bankruptcy cases.

-Being in the industry for a long time, we found that many people can choose the wrong debt relief option.
+You do not want to choose the wrong debt relief option.
 The reason why is there is a lot of information, costs, and pros and cons to consider.
-As such, we built the following bankruptcy calculator to help you determine what is the best option for you based on your information.
+As such, you can takae the bankruptcy and debt options calculator below to compare different debt relief options.
 It compares Chapter 7, Chapter 13, Debt Management, Debt Settlement and Debt Payoff Planning.
 We can also guide you through the different debts that are potentially dischargeable and those that are not, which we will discuss below.

 2) Three Types of Debts in Bankruptcy Cases

-Debts are divided into three different categories in bankruptcy cases.
+There are three different categories of debt in bankruptcy cases.